Index of transverse Dirac operator and cohomotopy Seiberg-Witten invariant for codimension $4$ Riemannian foliation: Codimension Seiberg-Witten and high dimensional Bauer-Furuta invariant

+In this subsection, we review some results for a general Fredholm operator with a certain condition.
+Let $H'$ and $H$ be separable Hilbert spaces and

-Let be a Fredholm map, which is a compact perturbation of linear Fredholm operator.For analytic necessary, we assume that $H'$ and $H$ are separable.
+be a Fredholm map, which is a sum of compact perturbation and linear Fredholm operator, i.e. $f=l+c$, where $l$ is linear Fredholm and the continuous map $c$ maps bounded sets to subsets of compact sets.

-\begin{lemma}[\cite{BF}] Let $l:H'\to H$ be a continuous linear Fredholm map between Hilbert spaces, and $c:H'\to H$ be a compact map.
-Then, the restriction of the map $f=l+c$ to nay closed and bounded subset $A'\subset H'$ is proper, i.e. $f\mid_{A'}$ is proper.
-If the preimages of bounded sets in $H$ are bounded, then $f$ is proper and extends to a proper map $f^+:(H')^+\to H^+$. \end{lemma}
+\begin{lemma}[Bauer and Furuta {\cite[Lemma 2.2]{BF}}] Let $l:H'\to H$ be a continuous linear Fredholm map between Hilbert spaces, and $c:H'\to H$ be a compact map.
+Then, the restriction of the map $f=l+c$ to any closed and bounded subset $A'\subset H'$ is proper, i.e. $f\mid_{A'}$ is proper.
+If the preimages of bounded sets in $H$ are bounded, then $f$ is proper and extends to a proper map between the one-point completed Hilbert spheres, where $H^+$($(H')^+$) denotes the one-point completed Hilbert spheres of $H$($H'$). \end{lemma}